 While 4K LED LCD TVs can be picked up for a song these days, OLED screens have barely budged from their pricey perch.
 An impulse purchase they are not – especially since some of the best TVs you can buy are OLED – but cheaper OLEDs are becoming more common, and the Philips OLED754 is a very fine example.
 So fine, in fact, that's it's won our T3 Awards 2020 title as the Best TV under £1,000.

 Look closely, and you’ll spot some cost cutting.
-The P5 picture engine used here is a generation behind that to be found in the newer Philips 804 and 854 models, due shortly, and the audio is pretty ordinary (no Bowers & Wilkins sonic sophistication here, as in some of Philips' sets), but the telly experience it offers is on the right side of premium, and you also get three-sided Ambilight, the brand’s long-serving mood lighting tech.
+The P5 picture engine used here is a generation behind that to be found in the newer Philips 804 and 854 models, due shortly, and the audio is pretty ordinary (no Bowers & Wilkins sonic sophistication here, as in some of Philips' sets), but the viewing experience it offers is comfortably on the right side of premium, and you also get three-sided Ambilight, the brand’s long-serving mood-lighting tech.

-The OLED754 is available in both 55- and 65-inch screen sizes – we're testing the 55-inch version here.
 The LG B9 is probably the nearest competitor to this TV in terms of image quality, but that model lacks the support for both kinds of HDR, and the illuminating Ambilight, while costing four figures still.

 It’s worth noting that the UK Philips TV brand and US Philips brand are run entirely differently, so there’s no US counterpart to this TV.

 - Want to go even cheaper?
 Here are the best TVs under £500

 When it comes to cosmetics, the OLED754 celebrates perfunctory minimalism.
 The bezel is regulation thin, surrounding a panel that sits on two edge-place feet.
 Don’t plan on popping a soundbar directly in front of it, though: there’s virtually no gap ‘twixt screen and boots.